In the shadow

 The United State Merchant Marine Academy was dedicated in 1943 by President Franklin D. Roosevelt, who noted “the Academy serves the Merchant Marine as West Point serves the Army and Annapolis the Navy.”
 The academy is located in Kings Point, NY, on the shoreline of the Long Island Sound.

 I’m sure you’re wondering where all this history might be leading, but the background is key to linking the relevant parts of the story.
-If you take a look at the USMMA logo you might get an idea where we’re going.
+If you take a look at the USMMA logo, the eagle might give you an idea where we’re going.

 The US Merchant Marine began with Alexander Hamilton.
 Franklin D. Roosevelt established the Merchant Marine Academy on the shores of Long Island.
 The academy’s logo contains a proud eagle and flanking the entrance to the assembly hall we can find two of the Penn Station eagles.

-And if you were to stand on the shores of the academy looking north you would see City Island.
-The island of the Bronx.
+And if you were to stand on the shores of the academy looking north you would be looking at City Island.
+The only inhabited island of the Bronx.

 The Chrysler Building

-If you turned back towards the campus, you would be looking at the USMMA’s Wiley Hall.
+If you were standing on the shoreline looking out at the isle of the Bronx and turned back towards the campus, you would be looking at the USMMA’s Wiley Hall.

-The Chrysler Building, headquarters of the Chrysler Corporation, with it’s greyish brick and grey stone details is caped in stainless steel and adorned with eagles.
+The Chrysler Building, headquarters of the Chrysler Corporation, with it’s grey brick, grey stone and stainless steel, was stylized to represent the automotive industry and is adorned with eagles.

-The shadow of the Chrysler Building at 11:00am (the time on the clock in the image) in the middle of the summer would point precisely at the east wall of Grand Central Terminal.
+The shadow of the Chrysler Building at 11:00am (the time on the clock in the image) in the middle of the summer (August 1) passes over the east wall of Grand Central Terminal.

-If you’re a New Yorker, you should know where Preiss is leading us.
+If you’re a New Yorker, you should know exactly where Preiss is leading us.
+Like the whispering walls, it’s a little secret about Grand Central that New Yorkers love to share with visitors.

 Grand Central Terminal

 Within the windows at each end of the terminal you will find slender walkways with floors made of pure, translucent quartz stone.
-Every now and then you can see someone walk by or see some type of art installation, as in the image on the left.
+Every now and then you can see someone walk by, or maybe creatures like in the art installation in the image on the left.
+Also, notice how the sections of the image match the overall appearance of the window.
+The waterline falls exactly at the bottom of the windows and top of the concourse.

 * Note: the image above is the opposite side of the terminal which has the same windows, but for the purpose of an overlay this was the best image I could find